SeanDougherty/AdventOfCode2021/README.md

 Pretty tricky today, having to find a solution for the flashing border was time consuming.
 Won't pretend this code is written well.
 If I hadn't also done Day 19 today, I would likely have spent more energy on writing Day 20 a bit more cleanly.

+### Day 21

+This feels like a slight reprieve.
+However, I can tell that the difficulty overall has ramped up.
+Day 19 still feels the most challenging, but that's not to say Day 20 and 21 were a cake walk.
+As for today, I had a hard time coming up with an approach for part 2.
+Finally, after a hint, I learned it was a 2D DP problem.
+It took me about 15-20min to settle on the final structure for the DP table and then the implementation was actually really enjoyable to produce.